ericyork/eg_icons/readme.md

-== Icon Font Demo
+ # Icon Font Demo

-This project is both a demo for and a tribute to icon fonts.
+This project is both a demo for, and a tribute to, icon fonts.

-The site can be viewed live at (https://ericyork.github.io/eg_icons/)[https://ericyork.github.io/eg_icons/.]
+The site can be viewed live at <https://ericyork.github.io/eg_icons/>.